 Sometimes all you need is a vacation, but our budget has other ideas.

 One of our favorite things about North Myrtle Beach is that it’s family-friendly and affordable.
 Visitors can find a lot of free or very inexpensive activities to do while here.
 And there are enough entertainment options that won’t break your budget but will create memories that will last a lifetime.

 The best part of vacation here is free and already in the name: North Myrtle Beach!
 Nine miles of beach stretch out along the Atlantic, and it’s all there, 24/7 and free.
 Pack up your best beach towels, a few of your favorite snacks, and a couple of tubes of sunscreen, and you have all the ingredients for a successful beach vacation.

 The waves roar ashore while you work on getting a perfect tan and enjoy some refreshments from the local restaurants that line the beach.
 Take a stroll to hunt for shark's teeth and shells, or put on a pair of running shoes and go for a jog.

 In the distance, Cherry Grove Pier juts out over the water and is famous for being home to the best fishing along the east coast.
 For just a few dollars, you can purchase a day long walking pass so you can visit the two-story observation deck that will give you a view of the Grand Strand that’s unlike any other.
-The restaurant there, Boardwalk Beach Café, is great for a quick bite to eat.
+The restaurant there, Driftwood Beach Bar & Grill, is great for a quick bite to eat.
 Afterward, you can rent some fishing equipment and reel in your own “Catch of the Day.”
 It might not be as big as the 1,780-pound Tiger Shark once caught there, but it will be just as exciting!

 Dance to Free Live Music